-I'm hoping you can tell me if you think taking Olive Leaf Extract while breastfeeding is safe?
+I hope you can tell me if you think taking Olive Leaf Extract while breastfeeding is safe.

-I started taking it about 2 months ago, and I'm breastfeeding a 10-month-old.
+I started taking it about two months ago, and I'm breastfeeding a 10-month-old.
 I have now stopped.
-But this week I had my sons weight checked, and he is 2kgs underweight for his height.
+But this week, my son's weight was checked, and he is 2kgs underweight for his height.

-Do you think it's possible this is from me taking the olive leaf extract while breastfeeding?
-He doesn't really like solids that much, but still eats quite a bit.
+Do you think this may be from me taking the olive leaf extract while breastfeeding?
+He doesn't like solids that much but still eats quite a bit.
 And regularly breastfeeds still.

-My 2 older sons never had any weight issues.
+My two older sons never had any weight issues.

 Thanks so much.